ichortower/FontSmasher/docs/author-guide.md

 ## Introduction

 Font Smasher works by providing data assets for other mods to edit.
-At this time, clients are expected to be Content Patcher content packs; a C#/SMAPI interface may follow later.
+At this time, clients are expected to be Content Patcher content packs; a C# / SMAPI interface may follow later.

 Generally, the way to add or edit glyphs is to target the assets for the fonts